AdobeDocs/dynamic-media-classic.en/help/using/quick-start-ecatalog.md

 ## 3. Create Image Maps

 Image Maps add another aspect to eCatalog pages.
 An Image Map is a region on a page that delivers more information about an item.
 When viewers roll the pointer over an Image Map, they see a description of the item.
-Clicking an Image Map activates an external reference that opens a new web page where you can learn more about an item.
+Clicking an Image Map activates an external reference that opens a new Web page where you can learn more about an item.

 To create an Image Map, open the eCatalog screen.
 Then go to the **[!UICONTROL Map Pages]** tab of the eCatalog screen, and frame the map with the Rectangle Image Map tool or Polygon Image Map tool.
 You can adjust the position and size of Image Maps by dragging map borders with the Pan tool.